fenago/machine-learning-for-finance/lab_guides/Lab_10.md

 In the final lab of this course, you\'ll learn about the following:

--   The empirical derivation of the Bayes formula
--   How and why the Markov Chain Monte Carlo works
--   How to use PyMC3 for Bayesian inference and probabilistic programming
--   How various methods get applied in stochastic volatility models
+- The empirical derivation of the Bayes formula- How and why the Markov Chain Monte Carlo works- How to use PyMC3 for Bayesian inference and probabilistic programming- How various methods get applied in stochastic volatility models

 This course has largely covered deep learning and its applications in the